Encontrarás aquí:

 Sick pigeons generally do not eat or drink as much as they should.
 This is a natural phenomenon in all animals, including man.
 Tube feeding can be beneficial in this situation.
 It will deliver vital nutrients that the bird would otherwise not take in on its own.
 Again, there are commercially made products for birds that contain all the necessary fats, proteins, and carbohydrates that a sick pigeon needs.
 They come as a powder, to be mixed with water.
 They are usually used on parrots, but are fantastic for sick pigeons.
 I use them regularly for individual bird treatments.
 Another good mixture is made by grinding pigeon pellets and water together in a blender.
 This is also a well-balanced diet for the sick, non-eating bird, and can be fed twice daily very easily.
 Oral antibiotics can also be mixed right into the formula and placed directly into the crop.

-The first thing needed is a feeding syringe.
+Tube Feeding: The How To's & Materials Needed The first thing needed is a feeding syringe.
 Feeding syringes are a little different than regular syringes in that they have a larger opening at the end.
 This allows the passage of thicker and larger materials, such as ground pellets or very thick feeding solutions.
 A "regular" syringe can be used if you are only going to feed water or water/electrolyte solutions.
 Glass syringes are nice, but they can break easily when dropped.
 Plastic syringes are best, as they are very durable and easily cleaned.
 There are two types of feeding tubes available: rigid stainless steel tubes; or flexible, rubber feeding tubes.
 I prefer the flexible, round tipped feeding tubes, as they are soft and flex as they are passed into the crop.

 This is safer, because it will move with the pigeon if it struggles, preventing damage to the mouth, esophagus, or crop.
 The rounded tip provides easy passage of the tube into the crop.
 Rigid feeding tubes such as the stainless steel ones can cause damage, if handled improperly.
 Soft rubber tubes are much safer.
 The tube size I use has an outside diameter of no more than 0.4 cm (4 mm).
 Once learned, this procedure is very easy and can be done alone.
 When first learning, have an assistant hold the pigeon so both your hands are free.
 When holding the pigeon, care must be taken NOT to put any pressure over the crop area.
 (Pressure on the crop can cause regurgitation [vomiting] of the feeding solution.)
 Next, the pigeon's neck is straightened out vertically while the beak is opened.
 With the mouth opened, it is easy to see the opening into the trachea or windpipe.
 It is on the lower portion of the mouth just behind the tongue.
 It will contract open with every breath.
 The tube is then gently placed past this opening to the rear of the mouth on the bird s right side.
 If done correctly, the tube will pass very easily down the throat into the crop.
 Do not force it if you feel resistance.

-The Tube Feeding Procedure
+The Tube Feeding Procedure |

 The tube is passed approximately 3-3 1/2 inches.
 Once in the crop you can actually feel the tip of the tube by feeling the skin on the outside of the crop.
 Now slowly inject the solution into the crop.
 I do not like to fill the crop completely because this can cause some overflow.
 The neck should be kept in full extension during the feeding to discourage any overflow or reflux.
 After injection of the solution the tube is slowly and carefully removed.
 If reflux occurs during the feeding process the pigeon should be released immediately to let him clear his throat on his own.
 Attempting to hold the bird upside down or trying to swab out its throat will only cause undue stress.
 This will only increase the chance of aspiration (the breathing in of some of the solution.)
 This can cause infection but this is rare.

+Always lubricate the feeding tube before use.
+A small amount of a lubricant such as K-Y Jelly or Vaseline wiped on the tube will help its passage into the esophagus.
+Feed liquids should be warmed slightly.
+Excessively hot or cold liquids can cause irritation and possible regurgitation.
+Feeding formulas should only be stored in the refrigerator for a maximum of two days.
+There is a possibility of spoilage if stored for longer periods of time.
 The cleaning of the feeding tube and syringe is important.
 This is especially important when feeding a sick bird.
 The feeding can be from 70-100 kCal per day depending on the health status of the bird.
 You would want to feed a total of 100 kCal to a sick non-eating pigeon.
+Regular feeding formulas will contain 1.0-2.0 kCal per ml.
+Calorically dense formulas contain close to 2.0 kCal per ml. |

 2 comentarios: